canalplus/rx-player/doc/api/Player_Errors.md

 `trackInfo` property may be set on `MEDIA_ERROR` depending on its `code` property.

+Note that even if the code may be linked to a `trackInfo` property, that property may well also be unset.

 That `trackInfo` describes, when it makes sense, the characteristics of the track linked to an error.
 For example, you may want to know which video track led to a `BUFFER_APPEND_ERROR` and thus might be linked to corrupted segments.